OpenTechSchool/python-beginners/en/_sources/logical_operators.txt

 ============

-Conditionals are a nice way to make decisions by asking if something equals true or not.
+Conditionals are a nice way to make decisions by asking if something equals True or not.
 But often one condition is not enough.
-We may want to take the opposite of your result.
+We may want to take the opposite of our result.
 Or for instance if we want to make a decision upon ``turtle.xcor()`` and ``turtle.ycor()`` we have to combine them.
 This can be done with logical operators.